top of page

 The Marist Robotics program has 2 competitive robotics teams, FRC and FTC.

 FTC, or FIRST Tech Challenge, teams design and build robots out of modular metal pieces, in addition to programming and driving them.
-Our FTC teams are mainly made up of middle school students.
+Our FTC teams are mainly made up of middle school student teams and high school student teams.
 They compete in various local and regional tournaments, in an attempt to qualify for the state and national level.
 These students, coming from all grades, design, engineer, build, program, and drive robots constructed from modular metal pieces and other engineering accessories.

 Screenshot (306)_edited.jpg